APogue/APogue.github.io/research/capabilitites.md

 ---

 ### 2. Coding, Defined

+At the core of the framework is the codebook — the structured logic that drives the entire system and represents the project's key intellectual property.

+**What is "coding" in this context?**
-In social science, *coding* means systematically categorizing qualitative evidence to identify patterns.
+In social science research, "coding" means systematically categorizing qualitative information to identify patterns, themes, and relationships.
+It's not about programming in the computer science sense — it's about understanding complex human events.
-Here, that means:

-- 20+ predefined variables from a formal codebook
+**How the system works:**

+- Variables: 20+ aspects of each incident (e.g., administrative response, severity, tone)
-- Each variable assigned only when supported by **direct, in-scope quotes**
+- Values: Each variable has specific classification options:

-- Every decision stored in **YAML** with:
+  - Binary (yes/no)
+  - Categorical (e.g., target group)
+  - Ordinal (low/moderate/high)
+  - Quantitative (number of days)
+  - Structured qualitative (interpreted but systematic)

+**What makes this approach unique:**
+Evidentiary requirements organically pair data and context, e.g. "`administrative_response = Yes`" involves finding and citing exact quotes.
+Every solution is then stored in YAML with:

   - `value` (coded outcome)
   - `justification` (reasoning)
   - `sources` (document IDs)

-**Why this is different:**
+**Why this approach matters:**
 Manual coding tools like NVivo or Atlas.ti are rigorous but slow; automated detectors like GDELT are fast but often context-blind.
-This system keeps the rigor *and* adds scale—every claim is still traceable to the exact words that support it.
+This system keeps the rigor *and* adds scale—every claim is still traceable to the exact words that support it, and it can handle dozens of incidents efficiently.

 ---